Mecinini

 Human Relevance

-Rhinusa neta to United States (1937) and Canada (1957) for of toadflax (Linaria vulgaris, L. dalmatica).
+Rhinusa neta introduced to United States (1937) and Canada (1957) for of toadflax (Linaria vulgaris, L. dalmatica).
 R. antirrhini also established in North America for same purpose.
 These introductions represent deliberate use of Mecinini to manage agricultural and rangeland weeds.

 Similar Taxa